tomshaw/grunt-mysqldump/README.md

 + [bytes.js](https://github.com/visionmedia/bytes.js) - Node byte string parser.
 + [mysql](https://github.com/felixge/node-mysql) - A pure node.js JavaScript Client implementing the MySql protocol.

-### Todo

-- Add some tests.

-### If you want to be awesome.

-- Fork the project and contribute add tests!

 ### License

 ### (The MIT License)